AI by Hand ✍️

 ∙ Paid

-Today marked the second Frontier seminar of 2026, and it was a real pleasure to see hundreds of people join from around the world.
-Thank you to all the AI by Hand Academy members who came back, and to the many guests who joined the seminar for the first time—I really appreciate you being in my classroom.
+It was a real pleasure to see hundreds of people join this Frontier seminar from around the world.
+Thank you to all the paid subscribers who came back, and to the many guests who joined for the first time.
+I really appreciate you being in my classroom.

 Industry Insights